Generic name: zoledronic acid [ ZOE-le-DRON-ik-AS-id ]

 How is zoledronic acid given?

-Zoledronic acid is injected into a vein through an IV.
+Zoledronic acid is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Zoledronic acid is sometimes given as a single dose only one time.
 It may also be given once every 1 or 2 years.
 How often you receive zoledronic acid will depend on why you are using this medicine.
 Follow your doctor's instructions.